gregorycrane/CrosbySchaeffer2.0/chaps/lesson01.md

 O-stem nouns are more frequent than a-stem nouns and roughly as frequent as K-stem nouns.
 Equally important, o-stem nouns are very simple -- once you have learned the declension in this chapter, you will have only a few variations (for the neuter gender) to learn.

-Greek has three basic ways of generating nouns, instead of five as in Latin.
-To these, because of their general uniformity, the o-stems serve as a good introduction.

 ## [§ 2](#para2). Ο-Stem Masculines.